The Process to Long Term Amazon Success

 Here’s the answer, their focusing on the wrong things.
 In 8 years of selling on Amazon, we’ve gone through countless campaigns, identifying what works, what doesn’t, and what sometimes works.
 For any seller that hopes to remain in the game for a long time, it boils down to 4 main components: Organic Keyword Rankings, SKU sessions, Traffic Campaigns, and Conversion Rates.
 Each of these four areas can tell us 95% of the story about how well our campaign is or isn’t performing.
 Sales are down; well are we getting traffic?
 Is that traffic converting?
 Did we drop in keyword rankings?
 If we focus on each area correctly and routinely, the chances of our campaign’s ongoing success jump dramatically.

 Step 1: Keyword Rankings

-Organic keyword rankingsare the backbone of any good Amazon Campaign.
-First question I ask a new client or an Amazon seller is, “What keywords are you targeting and where do you rank?”
+Organic keyword rankings are the backbone of any good Amazon Campaign.
+The first question I ask a new client or an Amazon seller is, “What keywords are you targeting, and where do you rank?”
 Most don’t have an answer.

 Here’s how to breakdown your organic keyword strategy:

 Everyone wants to rank for the main, traffic-driving terms, in their space.
 But the reality is, those are highly competitive and take time.
 Focus on the long tail, low traffic, high converting terms in the beginning.
 Build your campaign to get traffic first through ranking in a top 3-5 position for low competition terms.
 This will get you revenue faster, which gives you time to rank for the more difficult terms later.